linusshops/prophet/README.md

 ##Impetus

-As mentioned above, Magento was never designed with unit testing in mind (and according to the core team, does not have automated test to this day).
+As mentioned above, Magento was never designed with unit testing in mind (and according to the core team, does not have automated tests to this day).
 This problem has been tackled before by other packages, but all of them require installing a module to handle testing, or modifying core.